 With the holiday season fast approaching, you may be thinking about purchasing gifts from stores that employ people with disabilities.
 Here are a few options of businesses and organizations that do so, and which sell unique products sure to delight your friends and family!
 Better yet, they all have online stores, so you can shop from the comfort of your own home.

 The Sweet Heat Jam Company produces “The jam with attitude” by blending fresh chili peppers and fruits.
 Founder Nolan Stillwell is a young culinary artist with Down syndrome, who is committed to employing other people with disabilities.
 They also sell individual jars of jam, with intriguing flavors such as “Apricot Jalapeno,” “Mango Heat,” and “Texas Carrot Cake.”

 Seeds for Autism is a nonprofit organization based in Phoenix, Arizona.
 They provide educational and vocational training for people on the autism spectrum and sell handcrafted items made by their students.
-Some favorites include beautiful salt and pepper grinders, prickly pear herbal tea, and scented bath salts.
+Some favorites include beautiful salt and pepper grinders, prickly pear soaps, and scented bath salts.
 These are just a few options – their catalogue has something for everyone!